A reputable breeder

 pedigree.
 Again, big deal, that's common in most dogs.
 It's not a sign of quality.

-* Be leery of sites listing their methods of payment and prices.
-Disreputable breeders
+* Be leery of sites listing their methods of payment and prices and offer some sort of a

 * How often are their dogs being bred?
 The girls should not have more than one litter